vivaria/edisonrul.ing/README.md

 *   When a face-down "Dark-Eyes Illusionist" is attacked and destroyed, its effect does not activate.

-*   If "Royal Command" is actived after "Dark-Eyes Illusionist's" effect resolves, "Dark-Eyes Illusionist's" effect is negated.
+*   If "Royal Command" is actived after "Dark-Eyes Illusionist"'s effect resolves, "Dark-Eyes Illusionist"'s effect is negated.

 ## DARKLORD NURSE REFICULE (original name: Nurse Reficule the Fallen One)